 Address: Rue Fort du Sanctuaire, 13281 Marseille, France

 In Marseille, Google Maps will be your best friend.
 Do be mindful that the frequency of the buses is really low.
-We missed a bus by a hair and was shooketh to find out that the next one is scheduled to arrive only 40 mins later.
+We missed a bus by a hair and was shocked to find out that the next one is scheduled to arrive only forty mins later.